alfonso-torres/Engineering_84_business_week/README.md

 - Git is a version control software, thinking about the efficiency, reliability and compatibility of the maintenance of versions of applications.
 The purpose is to keepp the track of changes in computer files including coordinating the work that various people do.
 - Git-hub is a online repository.
 It lets you and others work together on projects from anywhere.
 All is saved on a cloud. <br/><br/>
-Regarding the benefits, it makes it easy to contribute to your open source projects, it makes it easier to get excellent documentation, it is a repository that allows your work go get out there in front of the public and it can track changes in your code across versions.
+Regarding the benefits, it makes it easy to contribute to your open source projects, it makes it easier to get excellent documentation, it is a repository that allows your work go get out there in front of the public and it can track changes in your code across versions (Everything changed is tracked).
+It helps us to get back(recover) to any change becuase it is a TECHNICAL BACKUP CLOUD.

 ## PYTHON